TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Formative Interviews: Challenges with and Strategies for Diagram Accessibility

 \subsection{Procedure}

-In the first part of the interview we collected participant information on age, gender, background and description of vision loss.
-In the second part, we asked our participants to describe to us scenarios when they had encountered a diagram and, using those as references, asked a set of questions regarding information accessibility.
-Our questions aimed to gain information about the diagram, the context of the encounter, the importance of the information, motive(s) for accessing the diagram, tools participants used (if any), the types of tasks when using the diagram, challenges encountered when accessing the diagram, as well as workarounds applied to access the information.
+The experimenter collected participant information on age, gender, background and vision loss.
+Then, participants described their encounters with diagrams and, using those as references, answered questions regarding information accessibility.
+The questions focused on the diagram, the context of the encounter, the importance of the information, motive(s) for accessing the diagram, tools used (if any), the types of tasks when using the diagram, the challenges encountered and their workarounds.
 The detailed study procedure is in Appendix \ref{appendix:formativeStudy:InterviewDetails}.